Gerfalerf/LTBB-MobileSheets/readme.md

     2. If you haven't run the script in a while, you may need to delete token.json and regenerate it.

 ## Syncing with MobileSheets
-1. Make sure the [LTBB MobileSheets](https://drive.google.com/drive/u/0/folders/1rGkyWusZDKKIk9gQAOMNpind1Oh95Zjb) folder is added to your Google Drive
+1. Make sure a shortcut the LTBB [Mobile Sheets](https://drive.google.com/drive/u/0/folders/1h-T2mnFrr0VpafBDJ3nv3vvO_xLGir9t) folder is added to your Google Drive.
+You won't be able to sync if you don't do this!
 2. Use a separate Library!
 MobileSheets lets you create multiple libraries under Menu -> Switch Libraries.
 This will keep any other music you have in MobileSheets from being clobbered by this tool.
 3. In MobileSheets, go to Menu -> Sync Library and select the folder containing your instrument.
-    1.The first time you sync it will take a long time, but subsequent syncs will be fast!
+    1. The first time you sync it will take a long time, but subsequent syncs will be fast!
     2. If you are unwilling to give MobileSheets R/W access to your Drive, you can create a dummy Google Drive account and add the [LTBB MobileSheets](https://drive.google.com/drive/u/0/folders/1rGkyWusZDKKIk9gQAOMNpind1Oh95Zjb) to its Drive.
 4. Sync once a week to get the new Rehearsal Setlist and any updated songs!